openhab/openhabian/docs/openhabian.md

 Make the `adminkeyurl` point to an URL to contain a public SSH key.
 This will be included with your administration user's `.ssh/authorized_keys` and the openHAB console so the admin user (yourself, usually) can login after installation.

-#### WiFi based setup notes
+#### Wi-Fi based setup notes

-If you own a RPi3, RPi3+, RPi4, a RPi0W or any other model with a compatible WiFi dongle you can set up and use openHABian via WiFi only.
+If you own a RPi3, RPi3+, RPi4, a RPi0W or any other model with a compatible Wi-Fi dongle you can set up and use openHABian via Wi-Fi only.
-For the WiFi based setup to work, you'll need to make your SSID and password known to the system before the first boot.
+For the Wi-Fi based setup to work, you'll need to make your SSID and password known to the system before the first boot.
 So in addition to the setup instructions given above, uncomment and complete the lines reading `wifi_ssid=""` and `wifi_password=""` in `openhabian.conf`.

-#### WiFi Hotspot
+#### Wi-Fi Hotspot

-Whenever the WiFi interface wlan0 exists but does not have connectivity, openHABian will launch a **Hotspot**.
+Whenever the Wi-Fi interface wlan0 exists but does not have connectivity, openHABian will launch a **Hotspot**.
-When you use your mobile phone to scan for WiFi networks, you should be seeing a new network called `openHABian-<n>`.
+When you use your mobile phone to scan for Wi-Fi networks, you should be seeing a new network called `openHABian-<n>`.
 Connecting will work without a password.
 Once connected, open your browser and point it at `http://raspberrypi.local` or `http://comitup-<n>`.
 This may or may not work for your mobile browser as it requires Bonjour/ZeroConf abilities.
 If you cannot connect to this address, go to `http://10.41.0.1`.